An Introduction to Clinical Pharmaceutics

 - solubility

-- crystallization and precipitation
+- crystallisation and precipitation

 - aggregation